iBotPeaches/Apktool/INTERNAL.md

 Or in the case of the last release - `apktool_2.2.1.jar`

 Once you have the jar in this form.
-Record the md5 hash of it.
-This can be done using `md5sum`.
+Record the md5 hash & sha256 hash of it.
+This can be done using `md5sum` and `sha256sum` on unix systems.

 This can be shown for the `2.2.2` release like so

     ➜  Desktop md5sum apktool_2.2.2.jar
     1e6be08d3f9bb4b442bb85cf4e21f1c1  apktool_2.2.2.jar

+    ➜  Desktop sha256sum apktool-2.2.2.jar
+    1f1f186edcc09b8677bc1037f3f812dff89077187b24c8558ca2a89186ea3251  apktool-2.2.2.jar

-Remember this hash.
-This is the local hash.
-This is our master hash.
-All others (Bitbucket, Backup) must match this.
+Remember these hashes.
+These are the local hashes.
+These are our master hashes.
+All others (Bitbucket, Backup) must match these.
+If they do not - they are invalid.

 ### Lets get uploading.